apitestbase/apitestbase.github.io/IIB-Integration-Unit-Testing.md

 Here is the sample scenario.

-The message flow under test (Flow1) has a SOAP Input node to receive SOAP request, and an MQ Output node to output the message to an MQ local queue.
+The message flow under test (Flow1) has an MQ Input node to receive input message, a Compute node to process the message, and an MQ Output node to output the message to an MQ local queue.

 [![Flow1 Code](https://github.com/zheng-wang/irontest/blob/master/screenshots/iib/flow1-code-diagram.png)](https://github.com/zheng-wang/irontest/blob/master/screenshots/iib/flow1-code-diagram.png)

-The queue is a 'joint' queue as there is a downstream message flow (Flow2) listening to it, like shown below.
+The output queue is a 'joint' queue as there is a downstream message flow (Flow2) listening to it, like shown below.

 [![Original Design](https://github.com/zheng-wang/irontest/blob/master/screenshots/iib/original-design.png)](https://github.com/zheng-wang/irontest/blob/master/screenshots/iib/original-design.png)